About Saving Primary Molars: Pulpotomy and Stainless-Steel Crown Workshop

 This course is ideal for general dentists and oral healthcare professionals seeking to strengthen their competency in managing children in clinical practice.

-Presenter: Associate Professor Sobia Zafar BDS, MSc, DClinDent,, PhD FICD SFHEA
+Presenter: Associate Professor Sobia Zafar BDS, MSc, DClinDent, PhD, FICD FPFA, FDTFEd, SFHEA, MRACDS

-Dr Sobia Zafar is a specialist paediatric dentist, clinical senior lecturer and the discipline lead in paediatric dentistry at The University of Queensland.
-She also holds an affiliated position of Senior Research Fellow at the Child Health Research Centre.
-She is the current president of the Australia and New Zealand Society of Paediatric Dentistry (ANZSPD) Qld section and the councillor for the International Association of Dental Research (IADR) ANZ for Brisbane section.
+Associate Professor Sobia Zafar is a specialist paediatric dentist and the Discipline Lead in Paediatric Dentistry at The University of Queensland.
+She also holds an affiliated position as a senior research fellow at the Child Health Research Centre.
+She currently serves as president of the Australia and New Zealand Society of Paediatric Dentistry (ANZSPD) Qld section and as councillor for the International Association of Dental Research (IADR) ANZ Brisbane section.
+In addition to her academic roles, she practises as a specialist paediatric dentist in private practice.

 Course Specifics